JaedanC/JaedanC/README.md

 Hi I'm Jaedan.
 I'm a Network Engineer with a programming background.

-🏫 I'm a Bachelor of Computing graduate from the University of Sydney.
 🎮 I love making tools to solve problems.
-🤓 CCNA certified
+🤓 Bachelor of Computing | CCNA certified

 Find me on LinkedIn [Jaedan Calder](https://www.linkedin.com/in/Jaedan-Calder/)